DerBrunoIR/SystemGoverner/README.md

 - `State` Base class for idempotent state changes on the system

-   **Any class** that implements the following interface and semantics can be used by all higher order utitlity classes.
+   **Any class** that implements the following interface and semantics can be used by all higher order utility classes.
     ```python
     class State(ABC):
         """